Healing from Sexual Violence - It Was Never Your Fault

 3. Receive Trauma Treatment

 For PTSD, Prolonged Exposure Therapy (PE), Cognitive Processing Therapy (CPT), and EMDR have demonstrated high effectiveness.
 These treatments help process traumatic memories safely and support cognitive restructuring - the realization that "what happened was not my fault."
 Treatment takes time, but many survivors experience significant improvement in symptoms.
-(Books on trauma treatment can also be helpful)
+Books on trauma treatment can also be helpful

 4. Set Your Own Pace for Recovery

 Recovery does not progress in a straight line.
 You move forward little by little, alternating between good days and bad days.
 Even if a flashback occurs the day after you thought "I'm okay now," it is not a setback.
 Do not let anyone else dictate the pace of your recovery.
+Words from those around you like "just forget about it" or "how long are you going to dwell on this" may be well-intentioned but are off the mark.
+There is no "correct timeline" for recovery.

 Summary